 But this picture of Oregon is changing.
 Everybody still wants to own their own home, if not on a five-acre plot, at least a 5000 square foot lot.
 There simply is not the land capacity for this to happen unless we short-change ourselves by taking open spaces, forest, and farmlands away from their current use.
-The result could likely be a sea of apartment complexes, shopping malls and video stores which have proliferated over the past few years--a sea nothing like the green we have come to associate with the beauty of Oregon.
+The result could likely be a sea of subdivision apartment complexes, shopping malls and video stores which have proliferated over the past few years--a sea nothing like the green we associate with the beauty of western Oregon.
 In order to preserve those agricultural and public-use areas, people will have to make the trade-off of living closer together in those areas already dedicated to urban use--and well planned urban areas can be wonderfully livable.

 As for the issue of secondary agriculture lands I might mention that in 1974 when Yamhill County was putting together its first comprehensive plan, the hillsides were considered secondary land and therefore the place for the subdivisions of the future to go.
-David Adelsheim, Dick Erath and I almost camped out in the planning department office and managed to convince them that there was a wonderful potential for a heretofore unknown crop in Oregon and the planning department had the foresight to save those hills for viticulture.
-However 22 years later we are again hearing that the "houses ought to go on the hillsides," (I heard it less than a month ago at a county commission hearing!).
-Hear we have an industry in place which has brought jobs and prestige to Yamhill County not to mention adding about 50 million dollars to our local economy-and they want to replace this industry with houses?!
-I have never seen a more vivid example of killing the goose that is laying the golden egg!
+David Adelsheim, Dick Erath and I almost camped out in the planning department office and managed to convince them that there was a wonderful potential for a heretofore-unknown crop in Oregon and the planning department had the foresight to save those hills for viticulture.
+However 22 years later (déjà-vu) we are again hearing that the "houses ought to go on the hillsides."
+Here we have an industry in place which has brought jobs and prestige to Yamhill County not to mention adding about 50 million dollars to our local economy-and they want to replace this industry with houses?!
+I have never seen a more vivid example of the attempted killing of the goose that is laying the golden egg!

 As population pressure mounts in Oregon, long-term vision has to be reinforced, not weakened by our legislators, and county commissioners and planners.
-It's a bit disturbing to look at political contribution expenditure reports, both in Oregon and nationally, and realize that in many cases contributions from development interests provide a large share, if not a majority, of local campaign contributions.
-Oregon agriculture as we know it is in trouble from these special interests.
-But the potential of Willamette Valley agriculture, not just viticulture, is immense.
+Oregon agriculture must be cherished and protected by an informed public and public officials.
+The potential of Willamette Valley agriculture, not just viticulture, is immense.
 I've heard berry growers, walnut farmers and orchardists say, "We just can't compete with California."
 Well, if we're talking about growing huge tonnages of perfectly shaped, totally flavorless strawberries, no we can't.
-But properly packaged and marketed, our agriculture of flavor can be even more of a mainstay of the Oregon economy that it has been for 150 years.
+But properly packaged and marketed, our "agriculture of flavor" can be even more of a mainstay of the Oregon economy than it has been for 150 years.
 The potential of Oregon agriculture has not even begun to be tapped, especially in the value added commodities, and wine is but one example.

 The green hillsides and valleys of Yamhill County attract tourists.
 Yamhill County is a beautiful place because of agriculture and viticulture.
 We need only look to our neighboring states, Washington to the north and Baja Oregon to the south to have vivid living proof of what we will look like if we allow our land use laws to be weakened or continually violated.
 (Did you know that 45 years ago Los Angeles County boasted the nation's highest agricultural production?
-Just 45 years to become a sea of subdivisions and choked freeways-think about it.
+Just 45 years to become a sea of subdivisions and choked freeways-something to think about).